Sort Based on Values

 - Finally, the data is sorted.

-Similarly, you can sort the data from smallest to largest value by following the same steps.
+Similarly, you can sort the data from the grand total row.

 - To start with, again click on any cell in the total row.